bio

-This page contains a short-form and a long-form biography.
+This page contains a short-form and a long-form biography of Bálint Gyevnár.

-You are welcome to use either verbatim (or otherwise) if you need some background about me for a presentation, talk, etc. You are also welcome to use the photo at the bottom of the page if you need a picture of me.
+You are welcome to use the bio either verbatim (or otherwise) if you need some background about me for a presentation or talk.
+You are also welcome to use the photo at the bottom of the page if you need a picture of me for publicity.

 Bálint Gyevnár is a penultimate year PhD student at the University of Edinburgh supervised by Stefano Albrecht, Shay Cohen, and Chris Lucas.
 He focuses on building socially aligned explainable AI technologies for end users, drawing on research from multiple disciplines including autonomous systems, cognitive science, natural language processing, and the law.
 His goal is to create safer and more trustworthy autonomous systems that everyone can use and trust appropriately regardless of their knowledge of AI systems.
 He authored or co-authored several works at high-profile conferences such as ECAI, AAMAS, ICRA, and IROS, and has been the recipient of multiple early career research awards from Stanford, UK Research and Innovation, and IEEE Intelligent Transportation Systems Society.